invaderAs/CyberPersona-Pro/README.md

 ---

 ##  CyberPersona Pro GUI needs internet to run.
-If you want offline version then CyberPersoma basic is best for you !
+If you want offline version then CyberPersona basic is best for you !